 The right thing is always possible.
 You can write disciplined code, remember every invariant, document every assumption, and produce something correct in any system, no matter how badly designed.
 So the test of an architecture isn’t whether the right thing is possible in it.
 The test is whether the right thing is easier than the wrong thing at the moment a tired developer reaches for the keyboard at 4pm on a Friday.

-When we replaced scattered booleans with an enum, we didn’t make it impossible to misrepresent the character’s mode — you could always pile up flags somewhere else.
-We made the right thing easier.
-Adding a new state means typing a name in one place.
-The wrong thing — scattering the mode across half a dozen booleans — now requires actively swimming against the structure of the code.
+Take the state enum.
+We didn’t make it impossible to misrepresent the character’s mode — you could pile up flags somewhere else.
+What we did was make the right thing easier.
+Adding a new state is typing a name in one place; scattering the mode across half a dozen booleans means actively swimming against the structure of the code.

 The wrong thing was easier than the right thing.